mvilledieu/shadertoy-react/README.md

 ```

 ##### Texture Filtering:
-  By default all of your textures are being sqared if they aren't, and the default Texture Filtering and Wrapping are being applied to them, using `shadertoy-react` you can still apply your owns. `shadertoy-react` contains all the WebGL texture filtering constants and texture wrapping constants.
+  By default all of your textures are being squared if they aren't, then the default Texture Filtering and Wrapping are being applied to them, using `shadertoy-react` you can  apply your own filters. `shadertoy-react` contains all the WebGL texture filtering constants and texture wrapping constants.
 So you can easily import them in your code and make sure to pass the right one to your texture options.

 **Example of optionnal texture related imports:**
 ```javascript